jopaik/network_demos/cisco_ise/README.md

 ~~~
 ## Step 4 - Review the Network-Cisco-Ise-Network-Devices job-template output
 The Network-Cisco-Ise-Network-Devices job-template returns the following output:
-#### Note, the network devices are a great source for a dynamic inventory scipt.
+#### Note, the network devices are another potential source for a dynamic inventory script.
 ~~~
 {
   "result_id": {